parthkotwal/quequeue/README.md

 # QueQueue

 QueQueue is a Spotify queue manager app - Vue.js frontend, Django backend, PostgreSQL database, and deployed on AWS.
 Lets users save and restore Spotify queues with the click of a button.
+I created this tool because of how annoyed I'd be when a friends interrupted my queue or if I couldn't relive the most perfect gym session or late night drive.

 [https://quequeue.app](https://quequeue.app)